 Wi-Fi is everywhere.
 We have it in our homes, it’s in businesses, and it’s even available for free in many public places.
 Being able to get online wherever and whenever we want must surely be one of the greatest benefits of the 21st century and things may be about to get even better with the arrival of Li-Fi technology.

 Wi-Fi uses radio waves to transmit data and therefore requires dedicated transmitters to run.
-Because it is based on radio technology, it can suffer from the same issues as traditional radios, for example, overcrowding of radio waves, vulnerability to interception, reception black spots and disruption due to adverse weather conditions.
+Because it is based on radio technology, it can suffer from the same issues as traditional radios.
+Overcrowding of radio waves, vulnerability to interception, reception black spots and disruption due to adverse weather conditions.

-Li-Fi, short for Light Fidelity, uses LED lights as transmitters, which means it can be integrated into existing infrastructure and, essentially, there can be internet anywhere there is light.
-Li-Fi offers connection speeds of up to 224 gigabits per second.
+Li-Fi, short for Light Fidelity, uses LED lights as transmitters, which means it can be integrated into existing infrastructure.
+Essentially, there can be internet anywhere there is light.
+It offers connection speeds of up to 224 gigabits per second.
 To put this into perspective, at the current time, Wi-Fi 802.11ac has a theoretical max speed of 6,933 Mbps.
 That’s as good as it gets for now, as far as Wi-Fi is concerned and, of course, in the real world, speeds are generally much slower, sometimes painfully so.

 At the same time, however, the fact that Wi-Fi uses its own transmitters means that it is an “always on” connection, whereas Li-Fi requires the LED lights to be switched on in order to work.
 Similarly, Li-Fi transmitters would not be able to transmit through solid objects such as walls, although this is not necessarily a huge barrier to adoption.